The mental health system is failing young people. So we’re leading our own movement – demanding our rights to a healthy mind and a brighter future.

 The system isn’t just failing to meet our needs – it’s failing to meet our rights.
 So we’re standing up for what we’re entitled to.

 Our Minds Our Future is a campaign led by young people who know their rights and how to fight for them.
-Our young steering group sets the campaign direction, and our teams of ‘Rights Advocates’ make it happen locally.
+Our team is made up of a young steering group sets the campaign direction, groups of ‘Rights Advocates’ make it happen locally and staff team to deliver on strategy laid out by young people.

 All over the country, our Rights Advocates are calling on decision-makers to take the #MyRightsMyMind pledge; promising to put young people’s rights at the centre of plans for mental health services.
 You can add your voice to the growing call for change, by signing the petition.